Yoneda Lemma for Simplicial Spaces

-is a weak equivalence. \item a Reedy weak equivalence (fibration) between two objects is an $\mathcal{L}$-local weak equivalence (fibration), and if both objects are $\mathcal{L}$-local then the converse holds. \end{enumerate} We call this model category the {\bf localization model structure}. \end{theone}
+is a weak equivalence. \item Let $f: Y \to Z$ be a map over $X$. \begin{itemize} \item If $f$ is a Reedy weak equivalence over $X$ then it is a $\mathcal{L}$-local weak equivalence. \item If $f$ is a $\mathcal{L}$-local fibration then it is a Reedy fibration. \end{itemize} The opposite of both statements hold if $Y$ and $Z$ are $\mathcal{L}$-local. \end{enumerate} We call this model category the {\bf localized model structure}. \end{theone}